ampproject/amphtml/spec/amp-html-format.md

 Consult AMP documentation for specific extensions before using `amp-` and `AMP` IDs to avoid conflict with the features provided by these extensions, such as `amp-access`.

-All other authored class names are allowed in AMP HTML markup.
+All other authored IDs are allowed in AMP HTML markup.

 ### Links